aao-oban/Tadmin/README.md

 - have infinite ammo without using cheats
 - get medical packages without using cheats
 - warn inactive players to move
-- randomly assign ammo when picking up enemy weapons
+- randomly assign ammo, grenades and medpacks when picking up enemy weapons

 Tadmin can also help players to find the correct map that is running on the server and thus avoid the DCDS message.
 This works in conjunction with the DODGE download system.